Public Services Ombudsman for Wales

 The Public Services Ombudsman for Wales (Ombwdsmon Gwasanaethau Cyhoeddus Cymru) was established by section 1(1) of the Public Services Ombudsman (Wales) Act 2005.
 The Public Services Ombudsman for Wales brings together the jurisdictions of various offices he replaced, namely the Local Government Ombudsman for Wales, the Health Service Ombudsman for Wales, the Welsh Administration Ombudsman and the Social Housing Ombudsman for Wales.

 The Ombudsman has a dual role.
 Firstly, under the above Act, he investigates complaints by members of the public concerning maladministration, failure in a relevant service or failure to provide a relevant service by any "listed authority" in Wales.
 Secondly, under the Local Government Act 2000, he is responsible for policing ethical standards in local authorities.

 The Ombudsman is appointed by the Monarch.
-The current Ombudsman is Nick Bennett who was appointed in August 2014.
+The current Ombudsman is Michelle Morris who was appointed in April 2022.

 Maladministration and failure of service

 The "listed authorities" subject to the Ombudsman's supervision in regard to maladministration or failure of service are: